Kyuuhachi/Inevitable-Zero/README.md

 You do not need to install the base version of Inevitable Zero for this, simply install `inevitable-portraits.tar.gz` after More Portraits and you're good to go.
 This version does not include the japanese scripts however.

+## Credits
+Nihon Falcom: for creating the game.

+[GeofrontTeam](https://github.com/GeofrontTeam) and NIS America: for bringing it to the west.

+[Ouroboros](https://github.com/Ouroboros): for creating [EDDecompiler](https://github.com/Ouroboros/EDDecompiler).
+While I do not use it directly, it was invaluable as documentation for creating my own.

+[ShinKiseki](https://github.com/shinkiseki): for collaboration regarding the compatibility patch, and some proofreading.